Looking forward to the future of journalism

 About John Tedesco:

 I've been digging up interesting stories in South Texas for more than 20 years as an investigative reporter for the San Antonio Express-News, the city's daily newspaper.
-I joined the Houston Chronicle's investigations team in January 2019, and I'm now the managing editor of the Houston Landing, a nonprofit newsroom that launched in 2023.
+I joined the Houston Chronicle's investigations team in January 2019, and I'm now an editor overseeing key topics that resonate with Houstonians.

 Investigative story ideas: